MikeSemicolonD/Random_Star_Trek_Media_Picker/README.md

-# Random Star Trek Picker (Written in Python3, CMD only)
+# Random Star Trek Picker (CMD only)

 <div align="center">
  Too much Star Trek, too little time?
 Don't know what Movie/Episode to pick?
 Then this is the program for you!
  <br>
  <br>
- This Python program will randomly pick from any Official Star Trek Movie or TV Show.
+ This Python 3 program will randomly pick from any Official Star Trek Movie or TV Show.
  <br>
  <br>
  Simply pick a '<b>Media Type</b>' then pick a '<b>Series</b>'